-In this last instalment of a four-part series comparing Montreal Canadiens general manager Marc Bergevin to his four immediate predecessors, we take a look at Rejean Houle.
+In this last installment of a four-part series comparing Montreal Canadiens general manager Marc Bergevin to his four immediate predecessors, we take a look at Rejean Houle.

 Marc Bergevin is not the most popular person in Montreal right now.
-The Canadiens’ general manager has been under fire for a number of questionable moves and public statements including an ongoing feud with captain Max Pacioretty.
-Opinions among fans vary but many see him as consumed by power, or at the very least, incompetent.
+The Canadiens’ general manager has been under fire for a number of questionable moves and public statements including a one-time feud with ex-captain Max Pacioretty.
+Opinions among fans vary, but many see him as consumed by power or at the very least, incompetent.

 Hired by the Habs in 2012, Bergevin’s first four seasons were characterized by relatively minor moves aimed at strengthening the team’s depth and shedding contracts of underperforming players.
 The media generally reported positively about his performance, beginning with his selection of Alex Galchenyuk in the 2012 draft.

 On June 29, 2016, everything changed.
-The team failed to make the playoffs that year and rumours surfaced about a problem in the locker room between Pacioretty and P.K.
-Subban, who had become a fan favourite.
-Bergevin assured the media in February he would not trade the star defender, but four months later Subban was shipped to the Nashville Predators in the now infamous trade for Shea Weber.
+The team failed to make the playoffs that year and rumors surfaced about a problem in the locker room between Pacioretty and P.K.
+Subban, who had become a fan favorite.
+Bergevin assured the media that February he would not trade the star defender, but four months later Subban was shipped to the Nashville Predators in the now-infamous trade for Shea Weber.

 Tale of the Tape: Bergevin vs. Houle